genmon/braggoscope-search/README.md

 - Indexing: it reads a JSON file of documents provided by braggoscope.com
 - Querying: it accepts a query over POST and returns a list of documents

 The vector database is Vectorize from Cloudflare.
-The embedding model is suppled by Cloudflare Workers AI.
+The embedding model is part of Cloudflare Workers AI.
 Both the vector db and the embedding model are accessed via PartyKit.

 This server also includes: